Folks in Brandermill probably don't see him in the daylight.

 "I've heard the complaints about George falling off and he should've retired, that it's a shadow of what it used to be," Brailey says.
 "I'm just trying to keep that sound alive.
 You got to have that pocket, then build everything around that."

-By 1978, Brailey would leave P-Funk along with guitarist Glenn Goins over financial concerns.
+But by 1978, Brailey would leave P-Funk along with guitarist Glenn Goins over mounting financial concerns.
 "Basically, money-wise, something was up," he recalls.

-The drummer has stayed busy ever since with his own adventurous projects, including the short-lived Quazar and Mutiny on CBS Records.
+The drummer has stayed busy ever since with his own adventurous musical projects, including the short-lived Quazar and Mutiny, which had a deal on CBS Records.
 He also played with artists as varied as Herbie Hancock, Lucky Peterson and the Rolling Stones' Keith Richards on Bernie Worrell's second album.

 One of his favorite collaborators is bassist and producer Bill Laswell, who introduced him to one-of-kind guitarists Buckethead and James "Blood" Ulmer.
 Brailey says he will be going to San Francisco in February to play in a three-piece with Ulmer called Third Rail, with a European tour to follow.
 "Bill's the one who had me doing all these worldly music projects — just different kinds of records I really like."